bytescale/bytescale-upload-widget/README.md

     // file.
 If a suitable optimization transformation exists, its URL slug is appended the URL.
     fileUrl: "https://files.upload.io/FW25...",

-    // References the edited file (e.g. a cropped image) if one exists.
-Uses the same structure
+    // References the edited file (if one exists).
+Has the same schema as below.
-    // as the 'originalFile' field (below).
     editedFile: undefined,

     originalFile: {